 How long will the tracker last before needing a recharge?

 This covert mini GPS tracker has a 6700mA built in rechargeable battery.
-How long the battery will last is completely dependent upon how often the tracker is moving, how frequently you have the tracking reporting in and which battery option you choose, which tracking mode you choose etc. – the G7 6700mA can offer weeks or even months of running time.
+How long the battery will last is completely dependent upon how often the tracker is moving, how frequently you have the tracking reporting in and which battery option you choose, which tracking mode you choose etc. – the G7 6700mA can offer weeks or even months of running time before needing a recharge.

 Is the G7 6700mA GPS Tracker weatherproof and magnetic?

 Yes, it is.
-The hard case weatherproof shell cannot be opened and holds powerful built in magnets.
+The hard durable case offers a weatherproof shell and holds powerful built in magnets.

 Is the G7 6700mA a big unit?